-Members of the Mentzelia plant genus are hardy annuals and hardy biennials that reach from 45 cm to 1.2 m in height.
+Members of the Mentzelia plant genus are hardy annuals and hardy biennials that reach from 45 cm to 1.2 m (18 inches to 6 feet) in height.

-Mentzelia have a bushy nature and carry golden cup shaped flowers that bloom in the early summer.
+Mentzelia have a bushy nature.
+They carry golden cup shaped flowers that bloom in the early summer.

 A common name for Mentzelia is Blazing Star.